seng438-winter-2023/seng438-a2-group18/seng438-a2-team_number.md

 5) getCumulativePercentages(KeyedValues data)

-The Range test that we chose are:
+The Range tests that we chose are:

 1) getLowerBound()